Cooper River Historic District

 Cooper River Historic District is a national historic district located along the East and West Branches of the Cooper River near Moncks Corner, Berkeley County, South Carolina.
 It encompasses 32 contributing buildings, 77 contributing sites, 8 contributing structures, and 4 contributing objects and is a remarkably intact historic and cultural landscape.
 The district includes many historic buildings, structures, and objects from the 18th, 19th, and 20th centuries and archaeological remains of settlements, machines, barns, and other structures that supported agricultural activity.
 In addition, there are landscape features dating to the 18th and 19th centuries such as rice fields, banks, canals, dams, reservoirs or reserves, causeways, roads, avenues, upland fields, fence lines, and cemeteries.

-The Cooper River Historic District is more than a collection of historic buildings and landscapes—it is a place of quiet grandeur, where history and nature intertwine in a way that captivates all who encounter it.
-The district's beauty is undeniable, with its ancient oak-lined avenues, shimmering rice fields stretching toward the horizon, and waterways that have long shaped the lives of those who have called this place home.
-Sunlight filters through Spanish moss, casting golden light onto the remnants of a past that still lingers in the land itself.

-There is a passion for this district that is deeply felt by those who live within its influence.
-Generations of families have cherished and protected its historic plantations, churches, and cemeteries, preserving not just the physical remnants of the past but the stories and traditions that make this place so unique.
-This devotion is quickly shared by those who come to know the district—whether through research, preservation work, or simply experiencing its landscape firsthand.
-The echoes of history, from the labor of the enslaved who shaped the land to the resilience of those who built their lives here, create a sense of connection that transcends time.

-To stand within the Cooper River Historic District is to step into a world that is both past and present, shaped by the hands of those who came before and carried forward by those who refuse to let its legacy fade.
-It is a place that does not merely invite admiration—it inspires devotion.

 It was listed in the National Register of Historic Places in 2002.